K1ntus/Nicolas-Cage-Space-Simulator/README.md

 * You lose if you don't have any planets and fleets on board anymore.

 When one ship reach is destination, few situations can happens :
-* The ship and destination have the same ruler, then the planet garrison got incremented by 1.
+* The ship and destination have the same ruler, then the planet garrison will get incremented by one.
 * The ship and destination planet *DON'T* have the same ruler:
 	* His garrison drops below 0, this planet have a new ruler.
 	* His garrison is greater than 0, then it get decremented by the ship power.